komorowskidev/solutions-swing/README.md

 ## Why Lombok?

-I always using Lombok.
+I always use Lombok.
 It saves me a lot of coding.

 ## Why Spock?

 Are you using JUnit?
-I tried Spock, I wrote some tests.
-After that JUnit became inconvenient for me.
+I tried Spock, I wrote some unit tests.
+After that JUnit seemed inconvenient to me.
 Unit tests are more readable.
 ```groovy
 class RandomGeneratorToDiceConverterTest extends Specification {